SamuelBradley/cookiecutter-dash/README.md

 ## Usage

-Create a new Dash is as easy as 1-2-3.
+Creating a new Dash is as easy as 1-2-3.

 1. If you don't already have it, install `cookiecutter` globally: